On the sofa with

 Q: Who or what are your biggest influences?

 Mies Van Der Rohe, Marcel Breuer, Bruno Munari to name just a few.
-I love Hans Wegner’s work – I even have a Wishbone chair tattoo on my arm.
+I love Hans Wegner’s work.
 However, as I’m a very observant person, I would say that I am more influenced by the world around me.
 I notice innovations in urban infrastructure in cities I visit for the first time, for example.